jellychoco/kafak_study/README.md

 - **Real-Time Log Monitoring**: Logs can be monitored in real-time via a web UI using WebSocket.
 - **Docker Support**: Easily deploy Kafka and Zookeeper using Docker.

-## How to start
+## How to Start

+1. **Ensure Docker is Running**:
-- Turn on Docker on your desktop
+   - Make sure Docker is turned on and running on your desktop.

+2. **Install Dependencies**:
-- yarn or npm install
+   - Run `yarn install` or `npm install` to install the necessary dependencies.

+3. **Start the Project**:
-- yarn start or npm start
+   - Run `yarn start` or `npm start` to start all services.
-- And waiting for few seconds
+   - Wait for a few seconds for everything to initialize.

+4. **View Logs**:
+   - The web-based UI will automatically open in your default browser.
+If not, manually navigate to `http://127.0.0.1:5500/Front/index.html` to view the logs in real-time.